-May 5/6, 1782, the town of Lexington, Kentucky was established by an act of the Virginia General Assembly.
+May 5/6, 1782, the town of Lexington was established by an act of the Virginia General Assembly.
 The act was received by a board of seven Lexington trustees to receive 710 acres.
 Ref: 1

-August 19, 1782, the Battle of Blue Licks was fought near present day Mount Olivet, KY and embodied the conflict between Kentucky settlers, the American Indian and the British Crown.
+August 19, 1782, the Battle of Blue Licks was fought near present day Mount Olivet in Robertson County, This important battle embodied the conflict between Kentucky settlers, the American Indian and the British Crown.
 It was one of the last battles of the American Revolutionary War.
 It was also the last major Native American battles in Kentucky although small skirmishes and raids would continue until 1813.
 The battle occurred ten months after Lord Cornwallis’s famous surrender at Yorktown, which ended the war in the east.
 Blue Licks was the last victory for the British and Natives and a disaster for Kentuckians.
 Seventy-two Kentuckians were killed in that fight; more than a third of their force.
 One of these was Israel Boone who was shot in the heart.
 His father Daniel tried to carry his body of the battleground but had to leave it behind to save his own life.
 The Indians and British lost only three men.
 This defeat marked the lowest point in the America’s push for the West, however, Native Americans and the British would never again attack in this uniformed, large scale offensive.

 November 10, 1782, George Rogers Clark sent a Kentucky force to invade the Native American county north of the Ohio.
 They descended on the town of Miamis where the natives fled without a fight.
 The native towns were burned and supplies stolen.
 The news of these actions also help the confidence of white men who wanted to settle new land.